abbihors/buttplug-anomaly/README.md

 - Zero or close to zero impact on game performance
 - TODO: Multiple profiles

+### Current Triggers for Vibration

+- weapon fired (based on the caliber of your weapon)
+- taking damage
+- bleeding (but not very light bleeding)
+- equipping gas mask
+- weapon jammed
+- jumping (based on distance fallen)

 ## How Do I Use This?

 1. Install and launch [Intiface Desktop](https://intiface.com/desktop/) and click "Server Status".
 Make sure "Regular Websockets" is checked (*not* secure), then click "Start Server"